edgeless-project/nextless/README.md

 While implementing this trait, the developers need to map the abstract types to a Rust type implementing our framework's serialization and deserialization traits and implement handlers for the incoming ports,e.g., `handle_cast_data_in`.
 They can use generated functions for sending data to output ports, e.g., `cast_accepted_out`.

+To learn more about building Actors, please refer to [documentation/building_actors.md](documentation/building_actors.md).

 The set of Actors/Resources constituting an application is defined in an Application Specification:

 ```star